Akuli/python-tutorial/handy-stuff-strings.md

 Instead it's recommended to use string formatting.
 It means putting other things in the middle of a string.

-Python has two ways to format strings.
-One is not better than the other, they are just different.
-The two ways are:
+Python has multiple ways to format strings.
+One is not necessarily better than others, they are just different.
+Here's a few ways to solve our problem:

 - `.format()`-formatting, also known as new-style formatting.
 This formatting style has a lot of features, but it's a little bit more